Homecoming celebration organized for Clonmel's Daire Lynch | Beat102103.com

-After securing a bronze medal in the Men's Double Scull competition alongside his rowing partner Philip Doyle, Clonmel's Daire Lynch is to be welcomed by his hometown in Clonmel this week.
+After securing a bronze medal in the Men's Double Scull competition alongside his rowing partner Philip Doyle, Tipperary's Daire Lynch is to be welcomed by his hometown in Clonmel later.

-A homecoming celebration has been organized for the Olympic bronze medallist at Kickham Plaza in Clonmel, Co.
-Tipperary, on Wednesday, August 14, at 6 pm with all welcome.
+A homecoming celebration has been organized for the Olympic bronze medallist at Kickham Plaza in Clonmel, this evening (Wednesday, August 14) at 6 pm with all welcome.

-The homecoming comes two days after the Team Ireland team is scheduled to receive their first-ever civic reception at the GPO in Dublin on Monday, August 12.
+The homecoming comes two days after the Team Ireland team received their first-ever civic reception at the GPO in Dublin.

 The rowing duo were the third Irish athlete to secure a medal at the Paris Olympics, which has proven to be Team Ireland's most successful Olympic Games since its first competition in 1924.